Montreal journalist’s phone records part of probe into alleged rogue cop, warrants show

 The second operation started on June 14 when Montreal police intercepted a communication in which Mr. Djelidi called a woman who advertised erotic services on the Internet, asking if she offered “duos,” a search warrant said.
 The woman agreed to invite a colleague for a subsequent appointment.

-The following day, Mr. Djelidi visited the location in Montreal’s northern end, unaware that a surveillance operation by Montreal police was under way.
+The following day, Mr. Djelidi visited the location in Montreal’s north end, unaware that a surveillance operation by Montreal police was under way.
 At the time, Mr. Djelidi was on duty and using his official vehicle, according to the warrant.

 Six days later, on June 21, according to the warrant, Mr. Djelidi was contacted by an RCMP officer called Nick Souccar who said he worked for the human-trafficking unit.
 Mr. Souccar said the national police force was watching the building at the time of Mr. Djelidi’s visit on June 15.
 In that conversation and ensuing ones, Mr. Souccar asked repeatedly for a report that he could put on file to explain Mr. Djelidi’s visit to the building.